ludwig-dev/GridGame/README.md

 4. The merged cell will increase its number by 1, and the score will be updated.
 5. When mering two cells with the number 5, new cells spawns at the top.
 6. The game continues until no more merges are possible

-## Future Plans
-- **Main Menu**: Add a main menu with options to start a new game, view high scores, and access settings.
-- **Save and Load Game**: Allow players to save their progress and resume games later.
-- **Leaderboard**: Implement a leaderboard to track high scores.
-- **Animations**: Enhance the user experience with sound effects and animations for merges and game events.